tonyshawjr/flowjm/README.md

 ## Key Features

 ### The Lookout (Dashboard)
-Your daily command center showing:
+Your daily command center with a **beautiful desktop-constrained design**:
-- **Circle** - Priority journeys that need attention
+- **Circle** - Priority journeys that need attention (horizontal scroll like Instagram stories)
-- **Stacks** - Scrollable feed of all recent moments
+- **Stack** - Scrollable feed of all recent moments
+- **Camp Drawer** - Slides in from right with full journey list
+- **Mobile-first but desktop-beautiful** - Constrained width, centered design that looks intentional on all screens
 - **Pulse Alerts** - Health indicators for overdue or blocked work

 ### Journeys